Skip to main content

 When networking, ensure the other person feels seen by paying attention to them and avoiding distractions.
 When you allow the distraction of your phone or something else to get in the way, you subconsciously communicate that the other person is not that important.
 This can have a very negative impact on your networking opportunity and your ability to connect.

-Networking Can Make or Break Your Career
+Networking Mistakes Can Make or Break Your Career

 Whether you’re introverted or extroverted, outgoing or shy, a go-getter, or more laid back, networking is an important part of your professional career.
 There are, however, so many mistakes that we can make when networking.